dnlvarga/dnlvarga.github.io/Web/file_disclosure.md

 <br>
 The only variance is that we need to spot a function that pulls a file based on a value we indirectly control and then try to control that value to exploit the vulnerability.

+## Basic Bypsasses

+### Non-Recursive Path Traversal Filters
+One of the most basic filters against LFI is a search and replace filter, where it simply deletes substrings of `../`.
+However, this filter is very insecure, as it is not recursively removing the `../` substring.
+For example, if we use `....//` as our payload, then the filter would remove `../` and the output string would be `../`.

+### Encoding
+Some web filters may prevent input filters that include certain LFI-related characters, like a dot . or a slash / used for path traversals.
+However, some of these filters may be bypassed by URL encoding our input.